Some days stand out in the memory. They shine like precious jewels. They are beyond price. Others, such as Vicar-gate are best forgotten.

 Golfers to the core.
-We spoke of windy headlands, the lighthouse, tricky par fives and missing the putt for par.
+We spoke of tricky par fives and missing putts for par.
 Matches lost and matches won.
-We looked at Hogan’s bible and studied the pictures of hand action and hip turn ratio to shoulders.
+We looked at Hogan’s Bible.
+Studied the pictures of hand action and hip turn ratio to shoulders.

 When it was time to leave, another hug, another look which said – Don’t leave it too long.
 Come back soon.
 I love you and miss you.